c2lang/c2compiler/README.md

         -> only need to parse and filter ifdefs once, but takes more memory -> would this work for a Big project (ie Linux kernel)?
 - 2nd pass: (in order of modules)
-    - also filters ifdefs (inside functions)
+    - also filters ifdefs (inside functions) (or just replay token stream)
         Note: global ifdefs already filtered out
     - parses all types (+ dependent vars), then vars, then funcs
     - just parse a single TopLevel from offset